Jerry Williams (politician)

 Jerry D. Williams (February 15, 1941) is a Democratic member of the Kansas House of Representatives, representing the 8th district.
 He served from 2001 to 2013.

-Prior to being elected, Williams served as a Chanute City Commissioner from 1986-1992 and a Neosho County Commissioner from 1992-1997.
+Prior to being elected, Williams served as a Chanute City Commissioner from 1986 to 1992 and a Neosho County Commissioner from 1992 to 1997.
 He has undergraduate and graduate degrees in education, along with a Master of Science in Gerontology.
 Williams has worked in a number of fields, including farming and ranching, teaching, and hospital administration.

 Married to wife Kathy for over 40 years, they have five children and eight grandchildren.